AdamBoley/Fleet-Command/README.md

 When choosing video games to play, I find that I gravitate toward strategic wargames - titles like Command & Conquer, Homeworld, Panzer Corps, Wargame: Red Dragon, Distant Star: Revenant Fleet, Total War series, Hearts of Iron, XCOM and Company of Heroes.
 The one thing that ties these games together is that the developers have implemented various mechanics that mean that a player must consider the strategic layer when making decisions - things like supply lines, numbers of tanks and soldiers, resources, the movement of battlegroups and so on.
 This adds depth to a game that goes beyond tactical decisions - what targets to shoot, where tanks move and so on.

-I enjoy military science fiction books.
+I enjoy military science fiction books as well.
 In particular, I tend to select books where the authors consider the realities of war in their plots, paying heed to such things as tactics, strategy and logistics.
 Perhaps one of my most favourite series are the Lost Fleet books, authored by retired US Navy officer John Hemry, writing under the pen name Jack Campbell.
-As a former naval officer, Campbell is able to give a more realistic depiction than most other authors of how a military force considers tactics, strategy and logistics in operations.
+As a former naval officer, Campbell is able to give a more realistic depiction than most other authors of how a military force considers tactics, strategy and logistics in its operations.

 The basic plot of the Lost Fleet books involves a 100-year long war between two large interstellar human civilisations - the Alliance, and the Syndicate Worlds.
 This war is fought primarily using large fleets of space-craft.
 Since both combatant factions are roughly equally matched in population and industrial output, neither can gain a decisive advantage over the other, leading to the war dragging on for a century.
 Predictably, casualties on both sides have been huge, and this has led to a problem - officers are often poorly trained, having been rushed through training in order to replace losses.
 This has in turn led to the militaries of both side being rather poorly led, with both sides often resorting to simplistic tactics that lead to bloodbaths, the officers of both sides not skilled or experienced enough to use more advanced tactics.
 Into this mess of a war comes the series' protagonist, Captain John Geary, a highly skilled pre-war officer placed in cryogenic stasis in an escape pod when his ship was destroyed in the first battle of the war.
 Geary assumes command of an Alliance fleet and, using his pre-war skills and knowledge of advanced tactics, inflicts crushing defeats on the Syndicate Worlds, eventually winning the war.